Employee empowerment, a source of true competitive advantage

-Managers nevertheless may find it difficult to put EE into practice due to the factors such as their own contaminated ego states, their autocratic approach or the organizational culture in which they operate.
-Servant leadership is a management style that facilitates the fulfillment of the management pre-conditions for empowerment.
+Managers nevertheless may find it difficult to put EE into practice due to the factors such as their own contaminated ego states, their autocratic approach or the organisational culture in which they operate.
+Servant leadership is a management style that facilitates the fulfilment of the management pre-conditions for empowerment.

 Emerging leadership theories suggest that the true power of a leader is no longer linked to the leader’s position within the organisation, but rather to transforming the organisation and its workers (Stone & Patterson, 2005).